uakabibara01/Scp-035-Plugin-Scp-Secret-Laboratory/README.md

 GunLogicer
 KeycardO5
 ArmorHeavy
--- Шанси --
+-- Odds --
- Щоб предмет який може заспавнитися з Scp 035 на це в него 20% шансу -- Механіки дружби з іншими Scp 035
+ For an item that can be spawned with Scp 035, it has a 20% chance -- Mechanics of friendship with other Scp 035
-Scp і Scp 035 не можуть наносити по масці або маска по Scp урон.
+Scp and Scp 035 cannot deal mask or mask damage to Scp.